Canada Day Long Weekend in Saint John: 2026 Fireworks, Festivals & Events

 Celebrate Canada Day in Rothesay

-Come out and celebrate our Nation’s 158th Birthday on July 1st from 12-3pm at the Rothesay Common.
-Activities will begin at noon with a flag-raising ceremony.
-A new addition this year is the Big Bubble Energy Show by Benny Bubblz.
-Details
+Come out and celebrate our Nation’s 159th Birthday on Wednesday, July 1st, from 12-3 pm on the Rothesay Common.
+Activities will begin at 12:00 pm with a Flag-Raising Ceremony, followed by fun activities, games, BBQ, and more.
+ADetails

 Rothesay Common, Gondola Point Road, Rothesay